 With the Book of James, understanding context is of the utmost importance.
 We don’t have to read very far into the book before coming across passages that, on the surface at least, appear to contradict other foundational New Testament teachings, particularly regarding the connection between faith and works.

-So let’s just get it out there and tackle it: I am thinking specifically of verses such as James 2:24, which states: “You see that a person is justified by what he does and not by faith alone.”
-Juxtaposing this text against Paul’s teaching in Romans 3:28—“We hold that a man is justified by faith apart from works of law”—some theologians in church history, even Martin Luther for a short time, have concluded that James undermines the biblical truth of justification by faith alone.
+So let’s just get it out there and tackle it: I am thinking specifically of verses such as James 2:24, which states: “You see that a person is justified by works and not by faith alone.”
+Juxtaposing this text against Paul’s teaching in Romans 3:28—“For we hold that one is justified by faith apart from works of the law.”—some theologians in church history, even Martin Luther for a short time, have concluded that James undermines the biblical truth of justification by faith alone.

 So, was James off his rocker on this point?
 Do Paul and James in fact contradict each other?
-Is there a way, which is faithful to scripture, to reconcile the two?
+Well, to start, we know that James and Paul accepted one another as fellow believers.
+In Gal 2:9 James extends the right hand of fellowship to Paul.
+In Acts 21:18-20 James praises Paul’s ministry.
+So James and Paul themselves didn’t think they disagreed.
+But how do we reconcile the two and be faithful to Scripture?
 To answer these questions, it is helpful to contrast the divergent yet equally worrisome teachings that prompted Paul and James to write their respective letters.

 When Paul uses the word justified, he is employing it in a legal sense, as a word that means being declared not guilty.
 In Romans, Paul is addressing the claims of the so-called Judaizers, who taught that God declared people guilty or innocent based upon their actions.
 Paul counters by arguing that we are justified before God not by the works of our hands, which only ever supply damning evidence of our guilt, but by faith in Jesus Christ and what he has done on our behalf.
 When Paul uses the word “justification” he is meaning a “declaration of righteousness.”